Blue-Cardigan/whatgov/src/content/about-page.md

 # About WhatGov

 ## Our Mission
-To make parliamentary democracy more accessible, understandable, and engaging for everyone in the UK.
+To make parliamentary democracy more accessible, understandable, and actionable for organisations in the UK.

 ## Who We Are

-WhatGov was founded in 2024 by a team of democracy advocates and technologists who believed that understanding Parliament shouldn't require specialist knowledge.
+WhatGov was founded in 2024 by a single person passionate about democratic advocacy and its intersection with technology.
+I believe that understanding Parliament shouldn't require specialist knowledge.

-We're an independent organisation, not affiliated with any political party or government body.
-Our commitment is to transparent, non-partisan information that helps the British public engage with their democracy.
+WhatGov is an independent organisation, not affiliated with any political party or government body.
+My commitment is to transparent, non-partisan information that helps British organisations engage our democracy.

 ## What We Do